liufengyun/gestalt/README.md

 ## Design

-__"Think in source code and compose with trees"__

 - Only blackbox macros
 - Separation of _typed_ and _untyped_ trees
 - Only inspection of _typed trees_
 - Only semantic information for _typed trees_
-- Synthesized tree will be re-typechecked

 ## Philosophy